 - From the navigation panel, go to Advanced Settings > Wireless > Wireless MAC Filter tab. - 2.
-Enable the Mac Filter Mode, then in the MAC Filter Mode dropdown list, select either Accept or Reject. - Select Accept to allow devices in the MAC filter list to access to the wireless network. - Select Reject to prevent devices in the MAC filter list to access to the wireless network. - 3.
-On the MAC filter list, click the Add (b) button and key in the MAC address of the wireless device. - 4.
+In the Frequency field, select the frequency band that you want to use for the Wireless MAC filter. - In the MAC Filter Mode dropdown list, select either Accept or Reject. - Select Accept to allow devices in the MAC filter list to access to the wireless network. - Select Reject to prevent devices in the MAC filter list to access to the wireless network. - 4.
+On the MAC filter list, click the Add (b) button and key in the MAC address of the wireless device. - 5.
 Click Apply.

-4.1.5 RADIUS Setting
+4.1.4 RADIUS Setting